 I play or have played bass, lead and/or rhythm guitar in many bands and musical projects in and around the metro Atlanta area over the years, in styles ranging from punk rock, to '60s garage rock, to metal, to experimental, to blues, to country, to heavy psychedelic rock, and lots of other genres along the way.
 You can learn even more about me and my musical history, and also get all of the latest info on some of my current projects, at the Sludge Hammer Records website.

-In addition to offering remote/online guitar lessons in all styles to all ages and all skill levels, I'm also a freelance audio mastering and mix engineer (via my side gig, Marietta Audio Mastering), and I also offer guitar-specific recording, composition, and performance services.
+In addition to offering online and in-person guitar lessons in all styles to all ages and all skill levels, I'm also a freelance audio mastering and mix engineer (via my side gig, Marietta Audio Mastering), and I also offer guitar-specific recording, composition, and performance services.
 Musically I specialize in rock and blues, but I also teach country, pop, jazz, and metal, as well as everything related and in between.

 I give lessons pretty much exclusively on Ibanez guitars, usually on a c.1987 model RG550BK (pictured above, along with my modified 1983 Ibanez Artist, which I recently had restored to its original pickup configuration).
 Ibanez guitars are incredibly reliable—everything on my RG550 is solid, all the way up and down the neck, and it stays in tune even under my rigorous playing schedule.
 And they are also highly versatile instruments—I can play any of the styles that I specialize in on this guitar, and it all comes through mightily.
 I always recommend Ibanez guitars to any of my students that are looking for a new guitar.